dev-rudra/Docker/README.md

 * to delete multiple file or single file `rm file_name` or `rm file1 file2` or delete all file start with file `rm file*`
 * to delete folder `rm -r folder_name` -r is short for reccursive
 * to rename file or directory `mv old_name new_name`

+### Editing and Viewing Files
+* `cat` to show the content of the small file
+* `more` to view large content of file use space or enter key to navigate to another line
+* `less` to view large content of file with up and down arrow key (`apt install less`)
+* `head` to view the first line of the file and we can pass the flag `head -n 5 /etc/adduser.conf`
+* `tail` to view the last line of the file `tail -n 5 /etc/adduser.conf`

+### Redirection
+* `>` redirection operator
+* `cat` is the short for the concatination.
+* to write the content of one file to another file `cat text1.txt > text2.txt`.
+* to view the content of the both file `cat text1.txt text2.txt`.
+* to write the content using echo `echo Hello Docker > hello.txt` it will create a text file and write a conent Hello Docker into it.
+* We can combine many files to one file example `text1.txt text2.txt > combined.txt`.

+### Searching for text
+Regular Expression is a case sensitive.
+* `grep` which is short for global regular expression for example `grep Hello text1.txt` it will search Hello word in text1.txt file.
+* To search the text in case insensitive `grep -i hello text1.txt`
+* to search the text in current directory `grep -i -r hello .` or `grep -ir hello .`

+### Finding file and Directoris
+`find` this command will show all the files and directories in the current directry.
+* to find the directory only `find -type d`
+* to find the files only `find -type f` or `find -type f --name "f*"` this means file start with name f.

+### Chaining Commands
+Chaining commands in Linux allows us to execute multiple commands at the same time and directly through the terminal.
+It's like short shell scripts that can be executed through the terminal directly. ...
+It allows us to run multiple commands in succession or simultaneously.

+* for example: `mkdir test; cd test; echo done` this will execute other command if one command is fail.
+* `mkdir test && cd test && echo done` this will not execute if one command is failed.
+* `mkdir test || echo "Directory Exists"` if the first command is filed will execute second command if not second command will not execute.
+* `ls /bin | head/tail/less`
+* to write the command in a single line `mkdir test;\ > cd test;\ > echo done`

+### Environment Variable
+In Linux and Unix based systems environment variables are a set of dynamic named values, stored within the system that are used by applications launched in shells or subshells.
+* `printenv` to view all the environment configuration
+* `printenv PATH` it will print `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` or prifix by $ sign `echo $PATH` will return same result
+*